COMP1100 Assignment 1, Semester 2 2023

 Required Knowledge

-If you have finished the Week 3 lab, you should be able to complete Part A.
+If you have finished the Week 3 lab, you should be able to attempt Task 1.

-If you have finished the Week 4 lab, you should be able to complete the majority of the assignment.
+If you have finished the Week 4 lab, you should be able to attempt the majority of the assignment.
 Some parts require recursion over lists, which is covered in the Week 5 lab.

 Overview of Tasks